If you've been to coffee shops or cafes, you might've been asked to choose between a light, medium, or dark roast.

 Quick Answer: What's the difference between light, medium, and dark roast coffee?

-The difference between light, medium, and dark roasts is the length of time the coffee beans are left to roast and the flavor profile of the coffee.
-Each roast level offers something different in terms of taste and health benefits.
+The main difference between light, medium, and dark roasts is the length of time the coffee beans are left to roast and the flavor profile of the coffee.
+Each roast level offers something different in terms of taste.

-Keep reading to learn more about what makes light, medium, and dark roasts different and how their properties can benefit you!
+Keep reading to learn more about what makes light, medium, and dark roasts different!

 Differences between light, medium, and dark roast coffee